isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mowers-for-wet-grass/index.md

 This is arguably one of the cheapest and most efficient lawn mower for clipping wet lawns.
 This Greenworks lawn mower cutting ability during wet conditions is facilitated by its wheels traction and highly efficient cutting blade.

-This mower is highly durable and features a 4 year limited manufacturer guarantee.�This units 14 cutting deck is light weight but highly versatile.
+This mower is highly durable and features a 4 year limited manufacturer guarantee.This units 14 cutting deck is light weight but highly versatile.
 Despite being equipped with a small 14 cutting deck, this units blades are sharp and highly responsive which ensures that no lumps of grass are left behind.
 The MO40B00 electric lawn mower features a single lever 5 adjustable height positions offering a cutting height range of 1 to 3 inches for the best clipping performance in all environments.
 Its 2 in 1 feature provides rear mulching and bagging functionality for multiple usage.
 Pros:
 - Its wheels have high traction making it suitable for mowing in wet conditions - review these[lawn mowers with mulcher](https://pestpolicy.com/best-lawn-mower-with-mulcher/).